 As the medical community continues to delve further into the field of Alzheimer’s diagnosis and treatment, scientists and doctors have been proposing new potential causes.
 According to Harvard Health Publishing, reports link two common classes of drugs to dementia.
 Benzodiazepines and anticholinergics, both which may be used for anxiety and depression, among other conditions, and may be associated with an increased risk of dementia.

-What does it mean for seniors with Alzheimer’s?
+What does it mean for seniors?

 The American Geriatrics Society has already been warning health care providers of putting seniors on benzodiazepines, as they can increase the risk of confusion, accidents and dizziness.
 In fact, as the society reports, falls, hip fractures and car accidents leading to hospitalization and even death can more than double among seniors on benzodiazepines.
-People with Alzheimer’s may be better of undergoing alternative, natural treatments for anxiety and insomnia, such as therapy, under the recommendation of a health care provider.
+People with Alzheimer’s may be better off undergoing alternative, natural treatments for anxiety and insomnia, such as therapy, under the recommendation of a health care provider.

 If you have a loved one experiencing anxiety and living with dementia discuss all of your options with their physician.
 Or speak with one of our nurses as the Aegis Living community near you.